paullizer/azurePolicies/README.md

 12. Creates 59 Policy Definition per management group per diagnostic settings  type (LAW and/or SA).
 13. Assigns each Policy Definitions per management group and/or subscription.
 14. Applies Role Permissions for each Policy assignment.
+    1. If Log Analytic Workspace or Storage Account is in a subscription different from where the policy is assigned
+       1. Then the script will assign an additional role with permissions to the subscription where the LAW or SA resides
+    2. If Log Analytic Workspace or Storage Account is in a management group different from where the policy is assigned
+       1. Then the script will determine if the subscription where the LAW or SA resides is in the heirarchy of where the policy is assigned
+          1. If it is not, then the script will assign an additional role with permissions to the subscription where the LAW or SA resides
-15. Perform Compliance scan.
+15. [Optional] Perform Compliance scan.
-16. Creates Remediation Task for each non-compliant Policy.
+16. [Optional] Creates Remediation Task for each non-compliant Policy.

 ## Future Updates
 1. Include new set of policies for sending logs and metrics to Event Hub.